nuke-haus/mapnuke/README.md

 I'm a programmer first and foremost, so my sprite art is kind of lacking.

-- Add some sort of sprite to signify large water provinces.
-- Add specific sprites for trench water provinces to make it visually obvious they have a trench.
 - More sprite variety.
 Every type of sprite (ie. trees, mountains) should have, at the very least, 4 variants.
+- Add unique sprites for hot and cold province modifiers.
+For example, a swamp with the colder province attribute should have some sort of unique sprite.
 - Improve province shaders.
 Sea shaders should have a nice shoreline but they don't.
-Mountain province shaders kind of suck.
+Mountain/highland/cave province shaders kind of suck.
-- Improve various sprites.
-Some sprites (like kelp forests) kind of suck.
-If anyone can come up with something better i'm all ears.

 ### The wish list